 Instructions

-Combine dry ingredients:
+Combine the dry ingredients:

-Cut in butter:
+Cut in the butter:

-- Slice the cold butter into very small cubes - about ¼-inch sized cubes.
+- Slice the cold butter into very small cubes—about ¼-inch sized.
 I like to slice the butter lengthwise into 3 planks, then cut these into 4 sticks, and then cube them.
-Add these to the flour mixture.
-Break them apart and toss them until they're coated.

 - Work the butter into the flour using a pastry blender until the mixture is shaggy and crumbly.
 If any larger pieces of butter remain, flatten them between your fingers.

-Add liquids:
+Add the liquids:

-- Add the vanilla extract to the bowl.
+- Add the vanilla extract (if using) to the bowl.
 Then add 4 tablespoons of the ice water to the mixture and use a spoon to toss it together.
-Add another tablespoon of ice water and stir it again.
-Continue adding ice water one tablespoon at a time and stirring until the dough is clumping together.

 Give it a few squeezes:

-- Turn the contents of the bowl out onto a lightly floured surface.
-Squeeze the pile together with your hands a few times, gathering up the dry bits from the bottom.
-Use your bench scraper to get under the pile, pull it up and fold it over the top.
+- Use your bench scraper to get under the pile: pull the mixture up and fold it over the top.
 Flatten it with your hands and then repeat.
-Knead the dough this way 4-5 times until the dough has just come together.
+Do this 4-5 times until the dough has just come together.
+Do not overwork the dough.

 Divide and chill: